We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

-Spots of brown discoloration on the teeth are very common.
-People can often prevent or eliminate them by making certain lifestyle changes or seeking dental treatment.
+Spots of brown discoloration on the teeth can happen for a number of reasons.
+People may be able to prevent or eliminate them by making certain lifestyle changes or seeking dental treatment.

 These spots can vary in color from yellowish-brown to black-brown.
 The shape and size can vary.
 Some people may notice irregular, blotchy patches, while others have brown lines.